Creativity

 85. Play broom ball.

-86. Practice and become good at hackeysack.
+86. Practice and become good at running.

 87. Each child collects things they don’t use anymore.
 Play bingo and choose things for prizes.